 2) Ensure that the cage has all the necessary accessories: water dish, food tray, perches, toys, cuttle bone, and mineral/vitamin supplement (optional).

-3) Buy lovebird/cockatiel seeds and spray millets
+3) Buy lovebird/cockatiel seeds and/or pellets, and spray millets

 4) Put the bird’s cage in a location with even, room temperature.
 Do not put it near areas with strong fumes (ex. kitchen) or open window to avoid fluctuating temperature.
 The temperature of the room must be warm and constant (about 25 degrees Celsius).